Sterile Neutrino as an Asymmetric Dark Matter

 Lyman-$\alpha$ observations impose a lower bound on the effective warm DM mass, which can be translated into a constraint on the sterile neutrino parameter space.
-A conservative bound, derived from recent analyses of high-resolution Lyman-$\alpha$ data, reads~\cite{Viel:2005,Irves:2023}
+A representative lower bound from recent Lyman-$\alpha$ analyses can be expressed as~\cite{Palanque-Delabrouille:2019,Irsic:2024}

-We note that this bound depends on the precise thermal history and the dataset used; some analyses obtain slightly stronger constraints ($\gtrsim 5.3$~keV) while others are more conservative ($\gtrsim 3.5$~keV)~\cite{Baur:2017,Palanque-Delabrouille:2019}.
-Our choice of $5$~keV represents a robust intermediate value.
+The precise numerical value depends on the adopted dataset and assumptions regarding the thermal history of the intergalactic medium.
+We therefore adopt $5$~keV as a representative reference value.

 Since sterile neutrinos in our model are produced non-thermally and typically have a colder momentum distribution compared to a thermal relic, the corresponding Lyman-$\alpha$ bound is significantly relaxed.
 This allows a wide region of the parameter space, consistent with the relic abundance and asymmetric production mechanism, to evade current Lyman-$\alpha$ constraints.